 Step 1: Confirm your participation in VUweb

-The visa section in VUnet will only open once you confirmed your participation in the study programme.
-You have to confirm your participation in VUnet in the COMPLETE APPLICATION section.
-Please have a look at our manual should you need help with this.
-This manual also contains information with regards to the visa application procedure in VUnet.
+The visa section in VUweb will only open once you confirmed your participation in the study programme.
+You have to confirm your participation in the COMPLETE APPLICATION section.
+Please take a look at our step-by-step visa application video.

-Step 2: Upload the required documents in VUnet
+Step 2: Upload the required documents in VUweb

 Now that you confirmed your participation, the visa section will become available in the COMPLETE APPLICATION section.
 Here you can upload all required documents as PDFs.
 The following documents are needed to complete your immigration procedure: